Snowshoeing

 Terrain & Gear

-The trail is almost entirely forested, offering shelter from the wind—a huge advantage in February's frigid temperatures.
+The trail is almost entirely forested, offering shelter from the wind, a huge advantage in February's frigid temperatures.

 • Footwear: Ice Cleats (Microspikes) are highly recommended.
 The trail becomes polished and icy from heavy use.
 Snowshoes are generally overkill on the narrow, packed tread.

-The Route Experience
+The Route Visit

 1. Bow River Crossing: Start with views of the peaks from the bridge.